Navillus-BV/sarahsu-co/src/data/pages/home.md

     content: |-
       **Looking for a creative catalyst?**

-      I can bring a fresh perspective to new or ongoing projects to generate ideas and insights.
+      I can bring a fresh perspective to new or ongoing projects to help you generate ideas and insights.
     cta:
       text: Find out more
       url: "/services"